Progressive Unionist Party: 2023 local elections

+The party polled 2,103 votes (0.3%) overall, and were wiped out in Belfast, with Hutchinson losing out to the Traditional Unionist Voice (TUV).

+In the Causeway Coast and Glens, Watton retained his seat, making him the sole PUP candidate to be elected.

+A month after the elections, Hutchinson resigned as leader, with Watton taking over the role.

 Notable members

 Former UVF member Billy Giles, who spent 14 years in the Maze Prison for a sectarian killing, was part of the PUP's negotiating team at the Good Friday Agreement in April 1998.
 Others involved in this process included Billy Mitchell, David Ervine, Jim McDonald, William 'Billy' Greer, Winston Churchill Rea and William "Plum" Smyth; all former UVF and Red Hand Commando members.